Journey through a time gone by

 - Adventure Sailing – Ride the Wild Winds of the Aegean

-Exploring Greece is like living through history with a deep visceral experience that can’t help but touch your soul.
+Sailing in Greece is like living through history with a deep visceral experience that can’t help but touch your soul.
 The islands, villages, people, landscape and lifestyle reflect the deep history from antiquity through the middle ages and into modern times.

-Each region has its own characteristics and visable history from the Ionian Archipelago to the Cyclades, Dodecane, the Sporades, Saronic & Hydra Gulfs:
+Each sailing region has its own characteristics and visable history from the Ionian Archipelago to the Cyclades, Dodecane, the Sporades, Saronic & Hydra Gulfs:

 - Cyclades is from the word “cyclos” – circle in Greek, as the over 220 islands of the Cyclades form a circle around Delos, the sacred island of the ancient Greek god Apollo.
 The most well known of the Cyclades islands are probably Mykonos, Santorini & Paros . . .